Treatment for cholecystitis and biliary dyskinesia.

-Before a cholecystectomy is performed, every person with symptoms of biliary dyskinesia should have complete lab studies, including liver enzyme studies, conjugated bilirubin, amylase, and lipase levels.
-These labs should all be normal before surgery is considered an option for the treatment of cholecystitis
+Before a cholecystectomy, every person with symptoms of biliary dyskinesia should have complete lab studies, including liver enzyme studies, conjugated bilirubin, amylase, and lipase levels.
+These labs should all be normal before surgery is considered an option for the treatment of cholecystitis.

-Other treatment for Cholecystitis that is not related to thyroid problems may include:
+Other treatments for cholecystitis that are not related to thyroid problems may include:

-- Nonsteroidal anti-inflammatory drugs or NSAIDs: These pain relievers relieve pain, swelling, and fever.
+- Nonsteroidal anti-inflammatory drugs, or NSAIDs, are pain relievers that relieve pain, swelling, and fever.
 Common NSAIDs are ibuprofen or paracetamol.
 It is important to note that an overdose of NSAIDs can lead to stomach bleeding or kidney problems in some people.
-You should check with your doctor first before starting any type of NSAID.
+You should check with your doctor first before starting any NSAID.

-- Medications: Often in the form of highly addictive opioids.
-Opioids can also be combined with paracetamol, a common NSAID.
+- Medications: often in the form of highly addictive opioids.
+Opioids can also be combined with paracetamol, a typical NSAID.
 These prescription forms of pain relievers can cause constipation and should only be used with the guidance of an experienced doctor.

 - Osteopathic treatment